About the Issue

 The policy was recommended by the Select Standing Committee on Finance and Government Services in its 2020 (p.47), 2021 (p.114), and 2022 (p.104) Budget Consultation Reports.

-As of April 1, 2023, the following forms of prescription contraception will be free: most oral hormone pills, contraceptive injections, copper and hormonal intrauterine devices, subdermal implants and Plan B (also known as the morning-after pill).
+The current plan in BC covers most forms of prescription contraceptives, including most oral hormone pills, contraceptive injections, copper and hormonal intrauterine devices, subdermal implants, the contraceptive ring, and Plan B (also known as the morning-after pill).

-If you are looking for affordable birth control, or would like to learn more about different contraception options, you can find out more by visiting Options for Sexual Health or Island Sexual Health.
+If you are looking for more information about contraception and access in BC, or would like to learn more about different contraception options, you can find out more by visiting Options for Sexual Health or Island Sexual Health.

 If you are more of an audio person, you can learn more about the issue by tuning in to this September 2021 talk by Dr. Ruth Habte, entitled: "Reproductive Justice, Health Equity & the Campaign for No-Cost Contraception in BC," for the Centre for Gender and Sexual Health Equity.